 You may order a new server if server A isn't sufficient to manage your projects.
-It's described as server B with fixed IP.
+Here it is described as server B, with fixed IP B.

 You need to make copies of your projects and configuration files from server A to B. Then...

-... you can change the routing of IP Failover Z from server A to server B. Information about your projects, configuration files are assigned to your IP Failover on server B. It doesn't require any change in configuration (DNS, APACHE, SMTP, POP3, MySQL ...).
+... you can change the routing of IP Failover Z from server A to server B. Your projects' data, and configuration files assigned to the IP Failover on server B will continue to work without requiring any change in configuration (DNS, APACHE, SMTP, POP3, MySQL ...).

-2) Functioning as the main server and the backup server
+Working in a main server and a backup server

 You have two servers: A and B. Server A is your main server, server B is your backup server.